Uncovering Overfitting in Large Language Model Editing: Introduction

-In this study, we particularly investigate the Editing Overfit phenomenon that occurs in edited LLMs.
-To this end, we first construct a benchmark for \textbf{\underline{EV}}aluating of Editing \textbf{\underline{O}}verfit in \textbf{\underline{K}}nowledge \textbf{\underline{E}}diting (\thebench) (\S\ref{bench}), which comprises six tasks across two categories.
-The overfit tasks in \thebench include various patterns prone to causing overfitting in models, allowing us analyze and investigate overfitting phenomena in current editing methods.
-By applying existing editing methods to \thebench, we conduct an in-depth analysis to identify specific input patterns are prone to overfitting (\S \ref{rf}).
-Furthermore, we evaluate the effectiveness of four existing overfitting mitigation strategies (\S \ref{sec:mitigation_tech}), \emph{Norm Constraints}, \emph{Batch Editing}, \emph{Multi-layer Editing}, and \emph{Data Augmentation}, in addressing the Editing Overfit problem.
 To further alleviate Editing Overfit, inspired by the knowledge mechanism of LLMs, we propose a plug-and-play strategy named \textbf{L}earn \textbf{T}o \textbf{I}nference (\themodel) (\S \ref{sec:LTI}), which enables the edited models to learn how to infer with new knowledge rather than simply establish input-output mappings.
 Specifically, \themodel introduces a Multi-Stage Constraint module, which imposes constraints on crucial reasoning steps of LLMs during the editing process.
 This ensures that the edited model utilizes new knowledge in a way that closely resembles how an unedited model leverage new knowledge through in-context learning, helping to prevent the model from overfitting solely on input-output mapping.
 Additionally, \themodel can be combined with various knowledge editing methods and used in conjunction with other overfitting mitigation techniques.

 Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item We reveal and investigate the overfitting issue caused by current editing paradigm, identifying it as a key factor behind the suboptimal performance of edited models, a phenomenon we term the Editing Overfit problem.